Resources

 Research and support facilities available to students in the program:

-Our state-of-the-art research facilities, located on the ground floor of the Meese Center, are equipped with innovative equipment, including a usability suite; a video-based simulation system; a driving simulator; a law-enforcement shooting simulator; eye-movement and motion tracking systems; computer vision technologies (vicon trackers, kinect); a display wall (24 multi-visions); sound booth (whisper room) and digital audio workstations (protools, cubase); driving simulators (NADS miniSim, OpenDS, LCT); physiological devices (ECG, EMG, Respiration belt); neuroergonomic equipment (fNIRS, EEG); robots (i-Robot, Romo), and many more.
+Our state-of-the-art research facilities, located on the ground floor of the Meese Center, are equipped with innovative equipment, including a usability suite; a video-based simulation system; a driving simulator; eye-movement and motion tracking systems; a display wall (24 multi-visions); ; driving simulator (NADS miniSim ); physiological devices (ECG, EMG, Respiration belt); neuroergonomic equipment (fNIRS, EEG); robots (i-Robot, Romo), and many more.

 Teaching opportunities available to students in the program:

-Qualified students with MA/MS degrees may teach undergraduate courses in psychology.
-Qualified students with BA/BS degrees may teach course lab sections or serve as teaching assistants.
+Qualified students with MA/MS degrees may teach undergraduate courses in psychology or human factors.
+Qualified students with BA/BS degrees may teach course lab sections or serve as teaching assistants/graders.

 Current research activities and projects being carried out by program faculty and/or students: